MushtaqSafie/Authentication/README.md

 └─ server.js
 ```
 ### Folder Structure
-- `config` store the database configration and passport authentication.
+- `config` contains the database configration and passport authentication.
 - `models` define the structure of MySQL database using sequlize.
 - `public` front-end file that display application interface to clients.
 - `routes` define the API and HTML routes of the application.